 Almost any subject you could think of will have a podcast about it; food, history, film, celebrity interviews, stories, random ramblings.
 Whether you want something to make you laugh, or cry, or simply to be informed, there’s a podcast out there for you.

-Without doubt, a podcast is the perfect entertainment to listen to when you’re doing routine tasks or travelling.
+Without doubt, the best podcasts are the perfect entertainment to listen to when you’re doing routine tasks or traveling.
 You might like to listen on the commute into work, or while you’re gardening, or driving, or laid in bed at night – it’s basically like having your own personal storyteller at hand whenever you want!

-So here are ten of the best podcasts to get listening to:
+So here are 11 of the best podcasts to get listening to